-The decision on the permit shall be delivered to the applicant and to those who have specifically requested it, and to supervisory authorities and authorities protecting the public interest in the matter.
+The permit decision shall be delivered to the applicant and to those who have specifically requested it, as well as to supervisory authorities and authorities protecting the public interest in the matter.
 Notification of the decision shall also be sent to those authorities who were requested to provide a statement on the application.
-The decision shall be sent to the Ministry of Employment and the Economy if the permit application of an electricity generation plant has been denied.
-Furthermore, notification shall be sent to those who filed an objection or expressed an opinion on the matter or who specifically requested notification, and to those who under section 44, subsection 1, were separately informed of the permit application.
-When a letter of objection has been co-signed by several signatories, the decision or notice of the decision need only be sent to the first signatory.
+A decision to deny the permit application for an electricity generation plant shall be sent to the Ministry of Economic Affairs and Employment of Finland.
+Furthermore, notification of the decision shall be sent to those who filed an objection or expressed an opinion on the matter or who specifically requested notification, and to those who under section 44, subsection 2, were separately informed of the public notice on the permit application.
+When a letter of objection has been co-signed by several signatories, notification of the decision need only be sent to the first signatory.